zagrebmukerjee/ZagrebClassNotes/Econ Notes/Econ 550 Econometrics I/Econometrics V - Multiple or Vector-valued Random Variables.md

 ### Standard Normal-ification
+We can demonstrate that that the multivariate normal is the product of standard normals.
 #### Spectral Decomposition
 Linear algebra tells us that since $\Sigma$ is PSD and symmetric, then we can write
 $$ \Sigma = B \Lambda B'$$